-Other services provided by many professional genealogists include; Deciphering ancient handwritten texts, tracking down missing persons, translating foreign records and conducting research counseling.
-Which ever service the genealogist may perform, there is one thing for certain: to do genealogy research, one should like lists.
+Other services provided by many individuals may include; Deciphering ancient handwritten texts, tracking down missing persons, translating foreign records and conducting research counseling.
+Which ever service the individual may perform, there is one thing for certain: to do genealogy research, one should like lists.
 Your research project may consist of family history research, applying for a lineage society, completing a DNA test, reviewing DNA testing (also know as DNA analysis), or simply completing family research such as searching for your great grandfather.

-Note that it is not a requirement by law for professional genealogists, even if they are near you in your state, to be licensed or certified by any entity in the government, you must do your research well to ensure that you find a genealogist with the of expertise you need.
-Many genealogists are certified by the Association of Professional Genealogists.
+Note that it is not a requirement by law for a researcher, even if they are near you in your state, to be licensed or certified by any entity in the government.
+You must do your research well to ensure that you find a individual with the of expertise you need.
+Many researchers are certified by the Association of Professional Genealogists.

 How Genealogists are Paid

-Competence – Genealogists’ charges are widely varied.
-Genealogists with rates so high do not necessarily conduct better research.
+Competence – Charges are widely varied.
+With rates so high do not necessarily conduct better research.
 Most of them charge high to enable them to afford the training required to offer better service.
-Legitimate genealogists should never promise to find the particular information you seek; it may be destroyed, missing or never existed altogether.
+Legitimate researchers should never promise to find the particular information you seek; it may be destroyed, missing or never existed altogether.
 A certified genealogist, in the United States and world wide, should be able to break through any genealogy brick walls you’re facing and uncover your family stories with well defined research goals.
 Furthermore, most genealogy researchers are experts at lineage society, family trees, and much more but you need to be aware of time constraints, research experience, work samples, and research process.

 The nature of the task – Research jobs, such as researching family history or family tree, vary with complexity.
 For instance, Consultation may be more complex than a record search.
-As a result, a genealogist’s rates could be higher than the rates of a record searcher.
+As a result, an individual’s rates could be higher than the rates of a record searcher.
 Some tasks consume more time than others.
-If for example, the person conducting the census missed your great grandfather’s house, not even the best genealogist can find his name in the census, however, the genealogist would have to do a thorough search to be sure.
+If for example, the person conducting the census missed your great grandfather’s house, not even the best researcher can find his name in the census, however, the researcher would have to do a thorough search to be sure.

-The market environment – The area of prowess and also the physical location of a genealogist may affect their rates.
+The market environment – The area of prowess and also the physical location of a researcher may affect their rates.
 For instance, a researcher who specializes in an area which not many researchers are experienced in may charge higher than a researcher whose proficiency is comparatively common.
-Hiring a genealogist near me in New York might cost more than a genealogist in a small town.
+Hiring a professional in New York might cost more than one in a small town.

-When hiring a genealogist, the fee structures and rates can vary from one genealogist to the other.
-There are genealogists who bill as they proceed with the work.
-Others charge per project.
-Most of them charge per hour plus expenses.
+When considering a professional, the fee structures and rates will vary from one individual to the other.
+There are those who bill as they proceed with the work, while others charge per project.
+Most of them will charge per hour plus expenses.

-Many genealogists give their hourly rates based on education levels, training, their skills, experience, and credentials.
+Many researchers give their hourly rates based on education levels, training, their skills, experience, and credentials.
+Plus, if they are local or internationally located.
 Market conditions are also another factor they use to determine their hourly rates.
-Rates may go as low as $50.00 per hour and as high as over $120.00 per hour.
-Many of the competent professional genealogists have an average rate of between $55.00 and $75.00 per hour.
-Record searchers mostly charge between $50.00 and $95.00 hourly.
-We’ve previously examined how much does it cost to hire a genealogist? and the above pricing seems to be the norm.
+Rates may go as low as $25 per hour and as high as over $120 per hour.
+Many of the competent professionals have an average rate of between $25 to $45 per hour.
+Record searchers mostly charge between $50 to $95 per hour.
+We’ve previously examined how much does it cost to hire a genealogist and the above pricing seems to be the norm.

 Due to the varying rates, it is at times difficult to what exactly guarantees a higher charge.
-Generally, genealogists may defensibly price higher rates if they:
+Generally, an individual may defensibly price higher rates if they: